 Social media marketing

 Social media offers a variety of ways to market products and to a variety of audiences.
 You can work on building an organic social media audience by posting high-quality content.
 You can also try paid social media advertising, which may help you make sales more quickly albeit at a cost.
+To enhance your brand presence, consider using GoDaddy’s free logo designer tool to create a customized logo that resonates with your target audience.

 You could also try influencer marketing, where you partner with people who are already popular on social media and have them promote your products.